file-format/Docs/en/video/mxf.md

 ## What is an MXF File?

 A file with .mxf extension is a multimedia container format that contains digital video and audio media along with metadata information about the file.
-It follows SMPTE (Society of Motion Picture and Television Engineers) standard that is a global association of professionals from engineering, technology, and executives working in the media and entertainment industry.
+It follows the SMPTE (Society of Motion Picture and Television Engineers) standard that is a global association of professionals from engineering, technology, and executives working in the media and entertainment industry.
 MXF files can be converted to other file formats such as [AVI](/video/avi/) or [MOV](/video/mov/).
-MXF files can be opened by software such as Apple QuickTime Player, VLC Media Player, and Adobe Premiere Pro 2020.

 ## MXF File Format

 MXF files are in fact binary files that consist of a sequence of bytes in a definite format.
-Decoding applications must compliant to this format in order to understand it and extract information from it.
+Decoding applications must compliant with this format in order to understand it and extract information from it.
 The format allows adding new items without breaking backward compatibility using the KLV coding which is described below.

  * Key – the identifier of the element, an SMPTE Universal Label (UL)
- * Length – the length of the data which is variable-length encoding used in order to reduce the amount of space required for this item
+ * Length – the length of the data which is the variable-length encoding used in order to reduce the amount of space required for this item
  * Value – the actual value of the element.

 ### SMPTE Format Specifications